The Natural Solution to Kidney Failure in Dogs Involves Removing the Cause, Feeding A Fresh Diet, Adding Some Bits and Getting the Teeth Clean!

 Vitally, you need to get those teeth nice and clean.
 Studies show periodontal disease and kidney disease go hand in hand.
 The best way to keep your dogs teeth clean is to give them some texture in their food, which in dogs comes from fresh meaty bones.
 However, bones are high in phosphorus and are off the menu when there is issues with the kidneys.
 Thus you might need to pick up a natural tooth cleaner off Amazon.

 I have spent a lot of time building up my knowledge.
 From a doctorate in animal behaviour and nutrition to years in guide dogs and the last seven year inside and out of the pet food industry, I have always provided all my information free to the public, articles that I spend a lot of time putting together.
 While it’s clearly a passion of mine the fact remains, I can’t do this and a steady job at the same time.
-Without a salary or fancy sponsorship, I am left trying to moentise my site as much as I can without pushing on you horrible adverts for car loans and crap pet products.
-One way I do this is by tracking some of the links to products I recommend (where Amazon will give me 7% of your first purchase).
+Without a salary or fancy sponsorship, I am left trying to monetise my site as much as I can without pushing on you horrible adverts for car loans and crap pet products.
+One way I do this is by tracking some of the links to products I recommend (as an Amazon Associate I then earn from qualifying those purchases).
 Now I’m going to put a donation button at the bottom of my longer articles.
 So, if this helped you in any way, helped you where your vet couldn’t and you feel you’d like to give me the price of a cup of coffee (€3), please free to do exactly that.
 If you’re strapped and can’t afford it, I can totally sympathise, you’re free to read on, no questions asked.
 We’re glad to have you on board spreading the word regardless.

 Many thanks and continued good health to you and your pets.